 - The Six Senses brand is all about serenity, tranquillity and understated luxury.
 Unfortunately, the massive scale of the resort (with a huge number of rooms) and the fact that there’s only one pool area make a serene ambiance almost impossible.
 IMHO, this would work for an InterContinental Hotel (to stay within the IHG group) but not for a Six Senses.

-In summary, my main issues with Six Senses Ibiza are the lack of seat availablity around the pool, the disappointing food experience, the crowded ambience everywhere, and the lack of service.
-If the hotel does not address all of these issues, it might cause harm to the Six Senses brand in the long term (since its guest come with certain expectations).
+In summary, my main issues with Six Senses Ibiza are the lack of seat availability around the pool, the disappointing food experience, the crowded ambience everywhere, and the lack of service.
+If the hotel does not address all of these issues, it might cause harm to the Six Senses brand in the long term (since its guests come with certain expectations).
 On a positive note, I was contacted by the management after sharing my feedback with them, who recognized there were several problems during their opening season.
 To tackle the issues, resort management decided to build a second pool, to diversify the food offerings, and to further train its staff to the levels you would expect from a Six Senses.
 They convinced me to give the resort a second chance, so I am going back next summer, after which I will write a new (and hopefully more positive) trip report.

 - Location: 9/10